Diet culture says "Eating every 2-3 hours will speed up your metabolism"

 These goals will be personal to YOU.
 But whatever they may be, THESE goals are practical and achievable and WILL contribute to improving your health.
 In a way that focusing on “speeding up your metabolism” will not.

 Is there a topic you'd like to see me write about?
 Let me know!

 written for you by

-A university qualified Dietitian, Nutritionist (BSc ANutr.), teacher and research assistant from Sydney, Australia.
+A university qualified Dietitian (MNutrDiet), Nutritionist (BSc ANutr.), PhD student, and former teacher from Sydney, Australia.

 A generous portion of nutrition knowledge, tasty recipe ideas and some hilarious myth-busting